kerschke/flacco-tutorial/docs/quickstart.md

 ```

-# Calculation of more expensive features
+# Calculation of Expensive Features

 Some features need to perform further function evaluations in order to compute the feature values.
 Therefore, one can pass the function `fun` to the `FeatureObject`.